mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 "Write in Chinese.
 My English is terrible."

-Shen Hui laughed, and while laughing felt her eyes go damp.
+Shen Hui laughed, and while laughing felt her eyes grow bright with tears.
 She quickly raised her hand and pressed the back of it to the corner of her eye.

 In the distance came the sound of the train approaching, a heavy rumble rolling in along the tracks.